MrJohnson/BoilerMeetup/README.md

 BoilerMeetup

   This is a Fall 2014 CS252 project.

-  GOAL:

-  This app allows users to connect with others through events open to the community.
+  This android app allows users to connect with others through events open to the community.
-  Users can create events which others can find by the type of event, location, etc.
+  Users can create events which others can find on a map.
-  Users can RSVP to events until the maximum capacity for the event is reached, unless no maximum is specified.
+  Users can RSVP to events.

+  The server is implmented in java using a mysql database and communicates with clients over the internet using JSON.

+  Created by:
+    Taylor T. Johnson
+    Brooks Remy
+    Josh Foeh
+    Rachel Gully

 ============

-Maybe add elements from https://github.com/navasmdc/MaterialDesignLibrary